russell-parrott/reet/README.md

 This repository is the authoritative public record of the Structural Governance Standard for AI — a complete, testable oversight system built on the Q1–Q15 verification set (procedures, pass/fail criteria, and evidence formats).

+This framework formally defines and establishes Structural Governance Standard for AI as a discipline within AI oversight.
+Structural Governance Standard for AI treats compliance not as a declared intention but as an engineered system condition designed, tested, and proven in operation.
+It combines a universal breach taxonomy, operational counter-measures, live structural tests, and dynamic-system safeguards to ensure governance remains enforceable over time.

 It defines, tests, and enforces the conditions under which trust in AI systems can be established, preserved, and proven over time.

 ##  Structural Governance Standard for AI